London Underground

 Fares

-Zone 1-3 includes all stations between zone 1 and zone 3, zone 1-5 includes all stations between 1 and 5 and so on.
+The price depends on the starting and ending zone of your journey.
+Tickets are valid in all zones in each range.
+For example, Zone 1-3 includes all stations between Zone 1 and Zone 3, Zone 1-5 includes all stations between 1 and 5 and so on.

-As you can see the fares for single-journey tickets are very expensive, so we recommend getting a Travelcard or Oyster Card.
+As you can see the fares for single-journey tickets are fairly expensive, so we recommend getting a Travelcard or Oyster Card.
+This way, you'll save money on transport around London.
+You can also pay by contactless card, which works like these cards but without the need to top them up.

 Times and frequency

-There is no set timetable for the tube in London, but it opens approximately at 5 am and closes at 12 am.
+The tube in London starts approximately at 5 am and ends at 12 am.
 Trains leave the first station at 12 am.
-Consequently, by the time it gets to the centre it's normally after 12 am, so you’ll be able to take the last train at approximately 1 am.
+Consequently, by the time it gets to the centre, it's normally after 12 am, so you’ll be able to take the last train at approximately 1 am.

 DLR and London Overground

-The DLR (Docklands Light Railway) and the London Overground are two additional services that despite having different names, are completely integrated into the London Tube network.
+The DLR (Docklands Light Railway) and the London Overground are 2 additional services that despite having different names, are completely integrated into the London Tube network, meaning the network actually has 13 lines.

 These two lines are useful for visitors as they both run to Greenwich.